Seattle to protect Showbox music hall from redevelopment for at least 6 more months

-Seattle will protect the Showbox from redevelopment for at least six more months, the City Council decided Monday, voting to prolong the music venue’s temporary inclusion in the Pike Place Market Historic District.
+Seattle will protect the Showbox from redevelopment for at least six additional months, the City Council decided Monday, voting to prolong the music venue’s temporary inclusion in the Pike Place Market Historic District.

 The council initially brought the Showbox property into the historic district last August to shield the 80-year-old club from being bulldozed and replaced with a new apartment tower.